 A potential downside is that it may not be a good planner if you manage and/or write for multiple websites and it doesn’t have much else in the way of business appointments or life organization.
 It’s strictly for managing a blogging business.

-Purchase: Available on Amazon
+Purchase: Get the Epic Blog Planner on Amazon

 4. The Badass Blog Planner, by Sarah Morgan

 I’ve had a crush on Sarah Morgan’s site for as long as I remember.
 She’s evolved her brand from being a part-time blogger and self-proclaimed “circus freak” to a full blown blogger, biz owner and aerialist.

 I read every blog post and email she publishes, so naturally I’m a big fan of her Badass Blog Planner.

 My favorite feature is that this planner includes TONS of worksheets for bloggers to make sure every aspect of your blogging business is covered.
 From creating a content calendar and yearly goals, to establishing a budget and reviewing your social media marketing plan, this planner has it all.